jest-community/eslint-plugin-jest/docs/rules/no-focused-tests.md

 ## Rule Details

 This rule looks for every `describe.only`, `it.only`, `test.only`, `fdescribe`,
-`fit` and `ftest` occurrences within the source code.
+and `fit` occurrences within the source code.
 Of course there are some edge-cases which can’t be detected by this rule e.g.:

 ```js